 The Town Council owns a small area of woodland on the north side of Abbotsfield House, strangely left out of the sale of the House by the Town Council in 1984.

-We also own and/or manage several play parks around the town which are regularly inspected and maintained, they are:
+We also own and/or manage several play parks around the town which are regularly inspected and maintained, these are:

 - Ransom Way